collinglass/bombermanjl/README.md

 ## TODO

-JSON parse to response type
+Make JSON parse @async from rest of program

-Getters